tonyedgecombe/Deinterleave/README.markdown

 Deinterleave is a command line tool for Windows that converts interleaved files in an XPS (OPC) file to normal files.
 I created this to make it easier to debug problems I was encountering while working on XPS files.

+Fonts are deobfuscated on the way through and their MIME type changed although the file extension remains the same.

 Running Deinterleave
 --------------------